04

 Define multitouch table hardware

 This part of our guideline is all about the multi-touch table itself, i.e., about the physical object – or piece of furniture, if you will – you and your target audience can touch, feel, and see.
-In this, you should not only take the table’s design and general outward appearance into account, but its technical data sheet as well.
+You should consider not only the design and general appearance of the table, but also the technical data sheet.

 “Hardware” checklist multi-touch table:

-• Display resolution: There are many things you are going to want to display on your table, but individually visible pixels certainly are not one of them.
-Therefore UHD resolution (4.096 x 2.160 pixels) is mandatory for anything upwards from 43’’ display size.
+• Display resolution: There are many things you want to see on your table, but individually visible pixels are certainly not one of them.
+That is why UHD resolution (4,096 x 2,160 pixels) is a must for anything over 43″.

-• Multi-touch technology: For many years now, PCAP or projected capacitive touch recognition (like in smartphones) has established itself as the gold standard in this field.
-The sensor should be able to discern and process as many parallel touch inputs as possible.
-Older technologies use infrared light (IR) or camera-based systems, which by comparison are less reliable and error-prone.
+• Multi-touch technology: For many years, PCAP or projected capacitive touch recognition (as in smartphones) has been the gold standard in this area.
+The sensor should be able to detect and process as many parallel touch inputs as possible.
+Older technologies use infrared (IR) or camera-based systems, which are less reliable and prone to error.

 • Object recognition: Especially when it comes to highly individualized multi-touch concepts, interactivity is often enhanced by means of haptic/tangible objects.
 This fun and powerful feature can be achieved by means of one or a combination of the following technologies: